Lowclouds/lsystem/README.md

     It is possible to define and use L-System generated contours for path shapes, which is not supported in L-Studio
   * Piecewise path.
     Paths can be extruded along paths where the points are not explicit spline control points.
 The path uses the underlying BABYLON Path3D (which looks very much like a CatmullRom spline).
-  * Stepwise interpretation of Lsystem, a poor man's animation, is working.
-By controlling the 'speed' of interpretation in iterations/frame, you can get a decent look at the evolution of the system.
+  * Stepwise interpretation of an L-system, a poor man's animation.
+By controlling the 'speed' of interpretation in iterations/frame, you can get a decent sense of the evolution of the system.
 Coupled with the multiple turtle mode, this looks pretty good.
 Creating movies of animations is again on the backburner.
   * Multiple turtle mode.
-Instead of a left-to-right, effectively depth-first, drawing, this mode does a bread-first traversal of the branches, so the tree grows in a more natural fashion.
+Instead of a left-to-right, effectively depth-first, drawing, this mode does a breadth-first traversal of the branches as they arise in the system, so the tree grows in a more natural fashion.
 For lsystems without branches, there is no difference.

 ## Missing or changed features